Rob Kearney and Jess Redden join celebrity guests as brother Dave gets married

 Dave popped the question 18 months ago.

-It’s the season of rugby star weddings and last Jess and Rob were at the luxurious Pine Cliffs resort and spa also in the Algarve last Monday to watch Munster rugby star Conor Murray marry long-term girlfriend, model Jess Redden.
+It’s the season of rugby star weddings and Jess and Rob were at the luxurious Pine Cliffs resort and spa also in the Algarve last Monday to watch Munster rugby star Conor Murray marry long-term girlfriend, model Joanna Cooper.

-Dave was not the only Irish rugby star to get married yesterday with Ireland centre Garry Ringrose and his girlfriend Elle Beirne getting hitched.
+Dave was not the only Irish rugby star to get married yesterday with Ireland centre Garry Ringrose and his girlfriend Ellen Beirne also getting hitched.

-Fellow rugby player Joey Carbery and wife Robyn at the ceremony fresh from their own wedding in Spain last week.
+Fellow rugby player Joey Carbery and wife Robyn attended the ceremony fresh from their own wedding in Spain last week.

 Influencer and mum-to-be Jess told her followers recently about how she has balanced her diet in the run up to the arrival of her first baby and whether or not she followed a strict diet.